Weymouth, New Zealand: History

+The traditional name for the Weymouth area is Waimāhia, meaning "the muffled waters", referring to how sounds of the Manukau Harbour would sound distorted in unexpected ways in the area.
+The name can also be understood as a reference to Reremoana Te Māhia, the daughter of Te Ākitai Waiohua chief Te Wirihana.

 The Weymouth settlement was surveyed for the first time in 1857, with property sales starting in 1864.
 The name 'Weymouth' was speculated to be named after an immigrant ship, however, there is no evidence that any ship bearing that name ever visited New Zealand before 1866.
 It is more probabable that the name was selected because it was thought to sound close to "Waimahia," the Maori name for the area, or as a sentimental homage to the English coastal resort of Weymouth.

 All the streets south of Blanes Road were included in the original hamlet when it was surveyed, and several of these streets were named from early European settlers who lived there.

 Weymouth's most prominent early use was as the Karaka ferry's embarking location.
 In order to avoid a lengthy detour via Drury, this bridged the Papakura Channel between Weymouth and Karaka, providing travellers with a direct path to Waiuku in the south.
 There may have been a private ferry service as early as 1856.
 In 1860, the Auckland Provincial Council launched the official service.
 The Karaka Highway Board then took over, but by 1880 the service was shut down.

 Since 1872, there have been several plans to construct a bridge between Weymouth and Karaka.
 Weymouth became a well-liked vacation spot and the location of an annual regatta around the beginning of the 20th century.

+Weymouth had large amounts of Chinese immigration starting in the 1920s who set up market gardens using the fertile alluvial soil.

 The Weymouth Memorial Hall, was constructed as a privately owned hall in 1926, but was sold to the Manukau County Council in 1940.
 The Weymouth wharf was inaugurated in 1914.
 In the 1930s, an oyster farm was located on the shore, and it supplied a number of Auckland restaurants and fish markets with oysters.

 Weymouth was relatively isolated from other communities until the development of Clendon Park began in the 1970s.
-A defined boundary between the two suburbs were introduced by the Weymouth Residents & Ratepayers Association in 1990.
+A defined boundary between the two suburbs was introduced by the Weymouth Residents & Ratepayers Association in 1990.